All Episodes

 The Democrats are very unhappy because it's a distraction.

-It's two news cycles that they think could have been focused more on the president's management of the war rather than the discussing the caliber of the troops.
+It's two news cycles that they think could have been focused more on the president's management of the war rather than discussing the caliber of the troops.

-That may intensify Republican turnout, that's the Democratic concern, or if there may be a few independents who are still listening and may be swayed one way or the other.
+Or there may be a few independents who are still listening and may be swayed one way or the other.

-Basically, Matt political analysts on both sides tell me they don't think it has a major impact, but it's two news cycles that could have been used talking about the president's management of Iraq and not John Kerry.
+Basically, Matt, political analysts on both sides tell me they don't think it has a major impact, but it's two news cycles that could have been used talking about the president's management of Iraq and not John Kerry.

 Yeah, and that's why Suzanne Malvo and the others hope that it goes away today.

-Why are the liberals running away from Kerry?
+I have to ask the question again: why are the liberals running away from Kerry?

-Um he says what they believe.
+He says what they believe.

-Uh uh the the military is made up of a bunch of idiots.
+The military is made up of a bunch of idiots.

 Michael Barone had a great phrase.